 —A conversation with my brother over Thanksgiving got me thinking about the inflammation throughout my system.
 It could be caused by an underlying disease or what I was eating or stress—or all of it.
 I’m not sure yet, but I’m getting closer to finding out.
 Till then, I’ve been devouring any information I can find on inflammation and how to reduce it.
 My brother suffered a spinal cord injury years ago and knows a thing or two about this.
 He noticed the pain I was in when caring for my dad last year, and we started swapping notes.
 He gave me a crash course in inflammatory foods and introduced me to my new BFF: turmeric.

-—Those first two points would have been enough, but they go hand-in-hand with the most beneficial shift: I’ve taken a deep dive into functional medicine.
+—This goes hand-in-hand with the most beneficial shift: I’ve taken a deep dive into functional medicine.
 I have learned, UN-learned, and it is all blowing my mind.
 I checked out a few books at the library and became a daily listener of The Doctor’s Farmacy podcast, The Huberman Lab, and others.
 I got on a waitlist with a local functional medicine doctor.
 She can’t see me till the end of the year, but I trust it will be worth the wait.
 I also got on a waitlist with a functional medicine/holistic gynecologist.
 I had biomarker testing done while I wait for my functional medicine appointment later in the year.
 I’m curious to see what these tests reveal.

 —Ari, the kids, and even my mom are trying new things, too.
 Our kids ate rainbow chard salad—by request—this weekend.
 Ari asked me to find him an omega-3 supplement and probiotics.
 My mom asked me to find her a cod-liver oil supplement (she has never even taken a multivitamin in her life!).
 And my kids can’t wait to take their omega-3s every day.
 Josh made a leap with his reading in school this week and said matter-of-factly, “Mom, it’s proooobably the fish oil.”
 I wouldn’t go that far, but I’m glad he’s enjoying it. 🙂